-Join our one-day guided Kyoto tour from Osaka Port.
+Join our one-day guided Kyoto tour from Port of Osaka or Port of Kobe.
 Explore the former capital city of Japan and its magnificent temples in private transportation.
 Visit Kyoto's iconic cherry blossom destinations such as Kinkakuji Temple, the Heian Jingu Shrine, Arashiyama Gorge, and Osaka Mint to see the most flowers and enjoy the bustling festival.
 Our Kyoto shore excursion will bring you to some of the best city sites to discover the core of Japanese culture.
 Enjoy a traditional Japanese lunch in a famous restaurant.

 Cruise passengers: You may get this excursion for FREE if you book the cruise through us or transferring your existing reservation to us (meaning we are your travel agent who booked the cruise for you with nothing changed).
 Please contact us to learn how.

 Kyoto is a city rich in history, culture and beauty.
 It has many attractions that are worth visiting, but cruise passengers may face a challenge of time.
 If you are arriving at Osaka port and want to explore Kyoto, you need to plan your itinerary carefully.
 Here are the top 8 attractions in Kyoto that we recommend, but keep in mind that you may not be able to visit all of them in one day.